Ketosis and ketoacidosis may sound the same, but in reality, they are two different things. Find out more in this guide.

 Can Ketosis Lead to Ketoacidosis?

-Although ketosis and ketoacidosis are not the same, abnormal ketosis levels can trigger DKA.
+Although ketosis and ketoacidosis are not the same, abnormal ketone levels can trigger ketoacidosis.

 “Yes, ketosis that allows ketones to reach a high level in the blood can lead to ketoacidosis.
 The blood becomes overly acidic and organs begin to function inadequately,” says Lisa Richards.